 Economic inactivity rate: The number of economically inactive people expressed as a percentage of the relevant population.

 10. Data and Methodology

-All estimates presented are sourced from the Labour Force Survey series published by the Office for Nationals Statistics with the exception of those in sections 1, 2 and 3.
+All estimates presented are sourced from the new adjusted experimental labour market series published by the Office for Nationals Statistics with the exception of those in sections 1, 2 and 3.

 Labour Force Survey